coding-boot-camp/prework-about-me/README.md

 ## About Me

-* This website is a static HTML website using semantic tags and minimal CSS.
+* Hey!
+I'm editing a website, maybe.
-* It is currently hosted on Github Pages.
+* and writing on this line, too, to see what happens